shevabam/ezservermonitor-sh/README.md

 ![](https://www.ezservermonitor.com/uploads/esm_sh/esm-sh_themes.png)

-You can download the last version [here](https://www.ezservermonitor.com/esm-sh/downloads).
-The [documentation](https://www.ezservermonitor.com/esm-sh/documentation) describes the script as a whole and also the list of options available.
+* Clone this repo or just grab the shell script file and run

 **View more information on the [official website](https://www.ezservermonitor.com/esm-sh/features).**